 - Prison officers were assaulted over 10,500 times in 2024

 The #TogetherAgainstAbuse campaign acts as a reminder that frontline workers are people too and that their primary role is to help people and keep them safe.
-The campaign acknowledges the importance of all frontline workers in helping communities to live safe, healthy and fulfilling lives and therefore, covers the following roles:

 - Police